 I use MailerLite and I love it.
 It’s free to use up to 1000 subscriptions and it’s really user friendly.
-I’ve tried other popular services (Mailchimp was NOT for me!) and nothing was as easy to figure out as MailerLite.
+I’ve tried other popular email marketing services (Mailchimp was NOT for me!) and nothing was as easy to figure out as MailerLite.
 You can create various styles of opt-in forms and landing pages plus they offer automation, which is essential.

 One of the things I love about MailerLite is that ALL of their features are available in the forever free plan!
 They don’t hold back the fancy features for the paid plans!

-I have also created an email signature for all my business correspondence using the free version of Wisestamp.
+I have created an email signature for all my business correspondence using the free version of Wisestamp.
 It automatically adds a lovely signature to all my emails that includes links to my social accounts and my latest blog post.